wmvanvliet/viswordrec-baseline/README.md

 ```
 model_layer_activity.py               - Run the stimuli through the model and get the mean activation of each layer
 plot_dipole_timecourses.py            - Plot the grand-average signal timecourses of each ECD group.
-plot_model_brain_correlation.py       - Plot the comparison between ECD groups and layers in the final model.
+plot_model_brain_comparison.py        - Plot the comparison between ECD groups and layers in several models.
-plot_model_brain_correlations.py      - Plot the comparison between ECD groups and layers in several models.
+plot_model_brain_correlation.py       - Plot the correlation between ECD groups and layers in the final model.
-compute_model_brain_comparison_mne.py - Correlate the activity within each layer with the distributed MNE source estimate
+plot_model_brain_comparison_mne.py    - Plot the correlation between the activity within each layer and the distributed MNE source estimate
+plot_post_hoc_exploration.py          - Plot the post-hoc exploration of several contrasts on the model
 ```